SangitaDutta1/Perfect-Synchronization/README.md

 **Create_omega**: In this file the frequency is genereted by calculating the degrees of the considered network.

 **Create_Sys_kuramoto**: In this file the equations for the networked system is written explicitly.
-After running this file a new file named as SK_model.m will be generated where the equations are printed.
+After running this file a new file named as SK_model.m will be generated where the equations will be printed.
 # Sample network:
 **Sample_network.mat**: We provide the adjacency matrix of a random network of size 1000 as a sample.
 One can replace this network by any other network to run this code.